Netflix/metaflow/docs/cards.md

 ```

 ### `DefaultCard`
 The [DefaultCard](../metaflow/plugins/cards/card_modules/basic.py) is a default card exposed by metaflow.
 This will be used when the `@card` decorator is called without any `type` argument or called with `type='default'` argument.
 It will also be the default card used with cli.
-The card uses a [HTML template](../metaflow/plugins/cards/card_modules/base.html) along with these [JS](../metaflow/plugins/cards/card_modules/main.js) and [CSS](../metaflow/plugins/cards/card_modules/bundle.css) files.
+The card uses a [HTML template](../metaflow/plugins/cards/card_modules/base.html) along with a [JS](../metaflow/plugins/cards/card_modules/main.js) and a [CSS](../metaflow/plugins/cards/card_modules/bundle.css) files.

 The [HTML](../metaflow/plugins/cards/card_modules/base.html) is a template which works with [JS](../metaflow/plugins/cards/card_modules/main.js) and [CSS](../metaflow/plugins/cards/card_modules/bundle.css).